dedmari/fintech-mlops/README.md

     # Edit backend.json and fill out the template for your backend
     $vi backend.json
     $./tridentctl -n trident create backend -f backend.json

+Kubeflow installation requires a default storage class.
+We can patch the storage class created earlier:
 - [Kubeflow v1.0](https://v1-0-branch.kubeflow.org/docs/started/getting-started/)

 ## Create a storage class (if not already) for Trident